 The Science Behind Pizza Addiction

 Research shows that pizza is one of the most addictive foods, along with other processed foods like chocolate, ice cream, french fries, cookies, and chips.
 Pizza, like drugs, causes sudden spikes and crashes in the blood sugar while signalling changes to the neurological dopamine reward system.
 This is what ultimately causes a "food addiction."
 The more processed a food, the more likely it is to induce addictive eating behaviors.

-We’re referring specifically to the pizzaholics.
-People who could easily eat pizza for breakfast, lunch, and dinner, every day, for the rest of their life.
+We’re referring specifically to the people who could easily eat pizza for breakfast, lunch, and dinner, every day, for the rest of their lives.
 If you’ve ever wondered why there is an increasing number of t-shirts, cushion covers, phone cases and accessories designed around pizza, these are the folks to blame, guys.
 The pizzaholics.

 But is there really such a thing as a pizza addiction?
 Research says yes, it is indeed as legit as an alcohol or a drug addiction.

 Pizza Is The Most Addictive Processed Food, Research Says

 With the evidence of “food addiction” growing increasingly by the year, researchers at the University of Michigan were curious to see what foods or food attributes were associated with addictive eating.

 The research team thus set out to poll students at the university, asking them which foods they thought they were most likely to get addicted to.
 Based on this information, they then created an “addictive profile” which ranked 35 different foods according to how likely they are to be problematic in terms of being addictive.1

 Besides pizza, chocolate, chips, cookies, ice cream, and french fries were considered addictive.
 These foods are highly processed and high in fat and refined carbohydrates.